yuvrajsingh2304/Newsletter_2023/Content/ECE/ECE.md

 -----------------------------------------

 ### ECE Students during GNEAPEX on 8, Apr, 2022

-<div align = "justify">-Project: Designed a working model of a hydraulic Excavator which works on the principle of of Pascal’s Law
+-Project: Designed a working model of a hydraulic Excavator which works on the principle of of Pascal’s Law

 -Team Members:
 -Ali Ahmad Ansari